-PHIL 100 Basic Questions of Truth and Meaning: Introduction to Philosophy students the opportunity to think deeply and systematically about some of these fundamental questions of human meaning and the nature of reality.
+PHIL 100 Basic Questions of Truth and Meaning: Introduction to Philosophy

+What does it mean to be human?
+What is the meaning of life and death?
+How much of reality can we know?
+This course provides students the opportunity to think deeply and systematically about some of these fundamental questions of human meaning and the nature of reality.
 An introduction to both this individual practice and its history, the course offers a survey of key questions, concepts, and texts in philosophy, with attention to its relevance to contemporary individual and social life.